InfoAdam1998/ADF-Orders-Pipeline/README.md

 # ADF Orders Pipeline

 This repository contains an **Azure Data Factory (ADF) project** for processing and transforming order data using a **Bronze-Silver-Gold architecture**.
-The project demonstrates end-to-end data ingestion, transformation, and loading into **Azure SQL Database** for downstream consumption.
+The goal is to take raw data files, clean and transform them, and make them ready for applications and reporting in **Azure SQL Database**.

 ---

-## Architecture Overview

-The pipeline follows a **modern data engineering approach**:
+## How it works

 1. **Landing (Bronze)**
-   - Raw files of various formats are ingested into an **Azure Blob Storage** container (`landing`).
+   - All raw files (CSV, JSON, etc.) are uploaded to a **landing container** in Azure Blob Storage.
-   - Acts as the initial staging area for all incoming data.
+   - This is just a temporary staging area for incoming data.

 2. **Raw (Bronze → Raw)**
-   - Data is copied from landing to the **raw container** in **ADLS Gen2** using a simple **Copy Activity**.
+   - The data is copied into the **raw container** in ADLS Gen2 using a Copy Activity.
-   - Preserves the original data for auditing and traceability.
+   - This keeps the original files safe and unmodified.

 3. **Cleansed (Silver)**
-   - **Mapping Data Flows** transform and clean the raw data.
+   - Using **Mapping Data Flows**, the raw data is cleaned and standardized.
-   - Includes typecasting, normalization, and validation.
+   - This includes typecasting, removing duplicates, and fixing formats.
-   - Data is stored in the **cleansed container** in ADLS Gen2.
+   - The cleaned data is stored in the **cleansed container**.

 4. **Structured (Gold)**
-   - Further transformations, joins, and aggregations are applied.
+   - The cleansed data is further transformed: joins, aggregations, and business logic are applied.
-   - The final curated data is stored in the **structured container** (ADLS Gen2) and **Azure SQL Database**.
+   - The final data is stored in the **structured container** and also written to **Azure SQL Database**.
-   - Supports **upsert and overwrite operations** to maintain data consistency for applications.
+   - Supports **upsert and overwrite**, so the SQL table stays consistent.

 ---

+## Security & Authentication

+- Secrets are stored in **Azure Key Vault**.
+- You can choose how the pipelines authenticate:
+  - **Service Principal**
+  - **User Assigned Managed Identity**
+- The project follows **least-privileged role principles**, so users only have the permissions they need.

+---

+## Scheduling

+- The pipelines run automatically using a **tumbling window trigger** every **15 minutes**.
+- This makes sure new data is processed regularly without manual intervention.

+---

 ## Pipelines

-- **Landing → Raw**: Simple ingestion pipeline using Copy Activity.
+- **Landing → Raw**: Simple copy of files from landing to raw.
-- **Raw → Cleansed**: Data Flow pipeline to clean and standardize the data.
+- **Raw → Cleansed**: Cleans and standardizes the data.
-- **Cleansed → Structured**: Data Flow pipeline for business-ready transformations and loading into **Azure SQL Database**.
+- **Cleansed → Structured**: Applies business transformations and loads the final data into SQL.

 ---

 ## Features

-- Bronze-Silver-Gold layered architecture
+- Bronze-Silver-Gold architecture
-- Support for multiple input file formats (CSV, JSON, etc.)
+- Handles multiple file formats
-- Data cleansing and transformation using **ADF Mapping Data Flows**
+- Cleans and transforms data using Mapping Data Flows
-- Sink to **Azure SQL Database** with **upsert and overwrite support**
+- Writes to Azure SQL Database with upsert/overwrite support
+- Flexible authentication via Key Vault, Service Principal, or Managed Identity
+- Automated pipelines with tumbling window triggers
-- Modular and scalable design for future enhancements
+- Modular and scalable design

 ---

 ## Requirements

-- Azure subscription with **Data Factory**, **Blob Storage**, and **ADLS Gen2**
+- Azure subscription with Data Factory, Blob Storage, ADLS Gen2, and Key Vault
-- Azure SQL Database instance
+- Azure SQL Database
-- Azure Data Factory configured with Integration Runtime
+- Configured Integration Runtime

 ---

-## Usage
+## How to use

-1. Clone the repository.
+1. Clone the repo.
-2. Import the ADF pipelines into your **Azure Data Factory** instance.
+2. Import the pipelines into your **Azure Data Factory** instance.
-3. Configure your **linked services** for Blob Storage, ADLS Gen2, and SQL Database.
+3. Configure linked services (Blob Storage, ADLS Gen2, SQL Database, Key Vault).
-4. Trigger the pipelines in sequence:
-   - Landing → Raw
-   - Raw → Cleansed
-   - Cleansed → Structured

----
+4. Choose your preferred authentication method.
+5. Run the pipelines manually or let the **15-minute trigger** run them automatically.